stacks-archive/blockstack.org/pages/roadmap/roadmap.md

 - Launch of iOS and Android apps for Blockstack authentication.
 - Initiation of mining on the stacks blockchain and a hardfork to a new consensus algorithm.
 - Start first community-powered election for App Reviewers.
-- Initiation of the distribution of tokens to all new verified users of Blockstack.
+- Initiation of the distribution of tokens to all new verified users of Blockstack.*

+*Pending legal approval